skienzmatishun/rippreport/content/p/the-pot-and-the-kettle-are-black/index.md

   llm_score: 35
   recency_score: 57.65547745791634
   rank: 10
+summary: Continuing our investigation, career politicians are hurling mud to distract from their own thirty-five million dollar failures.
+Government audits expose how both political factions traded favors while squandering public funds on failed projects.
+  Hypocrisy rules the day when both sides share the same dirty hands.
 ---
 Qualifications for the mid-term elections in Baldwin County are final on February 9th at 5:00 pm.
 Baldwin County residents need to reject the incumbents and Catalyst candidates.